 As an example, let’s take a document containing 31 words.
 Of these, 14 words are new, 12 words are fuzzy matches, and 7 words are repetitions.

 Now let’s do the math: (14 × 1) + (12 × 0,4) + (7 × 0) = 18.8.

 You can study statistics on each translator, and set other discounted rates.

 Note that only the first translator to confirm a segment will be paid for it in full.
 You can add additional workflow stages, should the translation need editing.

 Only completed work is paid.
 The system calculates the number of segments translated (i.e. confirmed) by each translator.
 Net rates are applied in real time; the system determines whether or not the segment was retrieved from translation memory upon confirmation.
 This is important when multiple translators are involved in a project.

-For example, Josh has translated a segment, and the segment has been stored to the TM.
-Later, Andy inserted this translation into a matching target segment, and will be paid at a discounted rate for this segment.
+For example, Josh has translated a segment, and the segment has been stored in the TM.
+Later, Andy inserted this translation into a matching target segment and will be paid at a discounted rate for this segment.
 If those two segments are not identical, and no translation memory is connected to the project, they will be calculated at a full rate at the moment of the project’s start.

 The customer can see the cost of each project member’s work under the Team tab, while the project members can see how much they have earned on the project page.

 The freelancer’s rate is established at the moment they accept an invitation.
 However, you can request that we change the rate, upon a mutual agreement with the freelancer.